brijesh8501/task.rates.ca/readme.md

-Firstly, I would like to say sorry because I tried to go beyond in doing task for designing/backend and also, checked Rates.ca website and replicate some design items into this task.
+Firstly, I would like to say sorry because I tried to go beyond in doing task for designing/backend and also, checked Rates.ca website and replicate few design items into this task.

 The following steps to follow in order to run this task: